 317 Malloy Hall

 Contemporary Continental Thought, 19th Century Philosophy, Aesthetics

-- “Montaigne’s Of Cruelty and the Emergence of Hermeneutic and Intercultural Modernity: Three Rival Readings (Lacan, Merleau-Ponty, Horkheimer,” The Journal of Chinese Philosophy (Special Supplement on Intercultural Hermeneutics), (forthcoming).
+- “Montaigne’s Of Cruelty and the Emergence of Hermeneutic and Intercultural Modernity: Three Rival Readings (Lacan, Merleau-Ponty, Horkheimer,” The Journal of Chinese Philosophy (Special Supplement on Intercultural Hermeneutics), (2017).

 - “On the Metamorphoses of Transcendental Reduction:” Merleau-Ponty and the Adventure of Constitutive Analysis”, in Essays in Honor of Jacques Taminiaux ed.
-Vernique Foti et al. (Berlin: Springer, forthcoming).
+Vernique Foti et al. (Berlin: Springer, 2017).

 - “Van Gogh and the Absence of the Work: Remarks on a Hermeneutic Itinerary” in Van Gogh Among the Philosophers, ed.
-David Nichols (New York: Lexington, forthcoming)
+David Nichols (New York: Lexington, 2017)